 So, what they are really going for here is they are trying to find what you might call the sweet spot of the harvest.
 What they want to do is they want to bring in the main body of the harvest.

 Well, you have the Karaites, you have the Equinox Calendar people, you also have certain Messianic groups that do not seem to understand the symbolism behind all this.
 And they are holding their Wave Sheaf offering on April the 4th.
 The problem is you have already got your first fruits on the ground by April 4th.
-In fact, we saw in other presentations such as in The Error of Harvestable Fields, we will see one of the slides in this presentation.
+In fact, we saw in other studies such as in The Error of Harvestable Fields, we will see one of the slides in this study.
 You have the Karaites and also some of these Messianic groups boasting and rejoicing that you have already got shattered barley by the day of the Wave Sheaf offering.
-That is completely backward, you should not have any shattered barley on the ground when you go to present your first fruits.
-That is why they are called firstfruits; you do not let them fall to the ground.
+That is completely backwards, you should not have any shattered barley on the ground when you go to present your first fruits.
+That is why they are called first fruits; you do not let them fall to the ground.
 You harvest them and bring them to the priesthood just as Abel or (Havel) brought his first and finest to Yahweh.
-That is the whole idea behind firstfruits, behind the firstling.
+That is the whole idea behind first fruits, behind the firstling.
 This concept is generally not understood by certain Messianic groups.
-We are going to talk about that more in this presentation.
+We are going to talk about that more in this study.

 We also know that it has to be viable as seed in order to meet the patterns inherent in John 12:24.